katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

             - if read in variable context, the file can be interpreted as YAML if the content is valid to the parser.
             - this lookup does not understand globing --- use the fileglob lookup instead.
   """
-  from ansible.errors import AnsibleError, AnsibleParserError from ansible.plugins.lookup import LookupBase from ansible.utils.display import Display
+  from assible.errors import AssibleError, AssibleParserError from assible.plugins.lookup import LookupBase from assible.utils.display import Display

   display = Display()